a-shokri/a-shokri.github.io/_pages/work-with-me.md

 }
 </style>

-I’m recruiting students who are excited about building the next generation of approaches and tools for **automating software development** and improving **code reliability and security**.
+I’m recruiting students who are excited about building the next generation of approaches and tools for **automating software development** and improving **code quality, reliability, and security**.
 My group works on topics such as:

 - Code translation and synthesis
 - Bug detection and program analysis